JavaFS210601/P0-Kenneth_Eng/README.md

 * E-Commerce platform
 * Anything else that can fulfill the requirements below!!!

+## My choice of the topic

+I made a Journal Archive application which has the following functions:

+1. User can view list of journals stored in the postgre database

+2. User can create new journal entry with the command line interface

+3. User can cretae new journal entry with absolute path of a text file

+4. User can take update a journal

+5. User can delete a journal

 ## Application Requirements

 * Your application must perform basic CRUD (create, read, update, delete) functionality with data stored in a database.